JohnWeidner/listdetail/README.md

 - Multiple build flavors to build two different versions of the app.
 - Application architecture separated into business logic (bloc), data (repositories), and UI
+- Dark or Light theme based on system preferences
 - Unit test of the most critical class which is the CharacterRepository which parses the response from the REST api.
 - The app uses HydratedBloc to keep a cached copy of the list of characters.
-In this way if the user off network (on an airplane) but needs access to this critical list of character descriptions, they can still see that data. (assuming they've run the app before while they were online).
+In this way if the user does not have an active network connection (on an airplane) but needs access to this critical list of character descriptions, they can still see that data. (assuming they've run the app before while they were online).
+- Pull-to-refresh support on the character list so that the user can force a data reload if they think there might be updated information.

 ## Getting Started